Mike Tuttle

 Note that Sarah teaches exclusively through virtual lessons and not in person.

-Sydney Wildridge
+Sydney Affeldt

 Although new to the field, Sydney has been learning and making music since 2010.
 She began her musical journey by playing the flute in the band and singing in the choir at Terramar Academy of the Arts.
 She joined Sandra Day O’Connor High School's award-winning marching band to play the flute and tuba.
 Her dedication and passion for music led her to Glendale Community College to pursue a bachelor’s degree in music education.